enh/eh/91/spoiler/README.md

     sed -e's/^M$//' dos.txt > unix.txt
     sed -e's/$/^M/' unix.txt > dos.txt

-* Marks set beyond the point of an insert or delete operation are not adjusted (maintained), so they will point to out of date locations.

 * Behaviour of `^` is more like `0` in `vi(1)`, try `^w` (roughly similar except on empty / blank lines).

 * `[count]i` not supported, try ``maitext\ed`a[count]P``.